rmacedo1/EECS337_GG2015/README.txt

 Team 2, Golden Globes Assignment
 Kristin Funch, Rosio Macedo, Luke Olney, Jacob Samson

-To run, enter the command “python GoldenGlobesNLP.py [filename]”, where filename is the json file containing tweets for the year you would like analyzed.
+To run, enter the command “python GoldenGlobesNLP.py [filename] [outfile]”, where filename is the json file containing tweets for the year you would like analyzed and outfile is the name of the file where the answers where be dumped.
+If an outfile is not given, the name of the output file will be "answers.json".

 Our project depends on the json, nltk, re, curses, BeautifulSoup, locale, urllib2, dill and subprocess libraries.